satchm0h/Octopi-Install/README.md

 - Micro USB Cable and Charger<br>
 Just use a phone charger you have lying around.
 If you need to buy another brick make sure it is at least 1AMP.

+...now go [print a case](https://www.thingiverse.com/thing:922740) while you are waiting for the Pi to show up.

 ### Software